strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### Gatsby preview
 The Gatsby preview plugin is available in the in-app Marketplace, allows applications with Gatsby Cloud accounts to preview the application.
+The plugin adds:

-The plugin adds GATSBY PREVIEW PLUGIN in the settings menu and adds a Gatsby preview button in the right side nav in the Content Manager.
+- GATSBY PREVIEW PLUGIN in the settings menu
+- a Gatsby preview button TO the right side nav in the Content Manager

   | Section impacted    | Options and settings         |
 |------------|-----------------|